 As mobile phone end up being smarter, they’re more like minicomputer systems that contain lots of personal details about us.
-Here are 12 simple steps to take to manage your privacy and safety when using your cell phone.
+Here are 12 Tips on Cell Phone Safety and Privacy:

 1. Put a passcode on your phone.